In the Beginning - The DL Episode 4

-The DL - Episode 4 - In the Beginning
+The DL Episode 4 - In the Beginning is now available on Apple Podcasts, SoundCloud and YouTube.

 In this episode, host Tyler Robertson is joined by a special guest, National Accounts Manager, William Ward, to discuss the humble beginnings of Diesel Laptops.
 After leaving his job at a dealership to establish Diesel Laptops, a former co-worker called Tyler to ask if he needed help with sales and if so, he would be glad to introduce him to "the best salesperson he'd ever met," William Ward.